Talking to kids about tragedy

 Many parents feel that they would like to protect their children from the darkness that is in the world right now.
 There is wisdom in limiting their exposure, especially to repeated scary-sounding news stories on TV, Radio, or computers.

 But it is important that you be the one that helps them learn how to handle their questions, fears, and uncertainties.
 Kids today are exposed to far more information than previous generations.
 The internet puts the most traumatic images and stories right at their fingertips . . . and children talk on the playground.
-Tragedies like 9/11, war, the quintuple murder of police in Dallas, and the mass murder in Las Vegas just yesterday.
+Tragedies like 9/11, war, the mass murder in Las Vegas, and the brutal killing of 17 students and teachers in South Florida on Valentine’s Day are too accessible for parents to not address directly.

 Kids tend to show us how they are feeling through their behavior and moods since they are often not old enough to have the brain development responsible for putting feelings into words effectively.
 Red-flag patterns to look for include nightmares, crying spells, a shift in mood or personality, frequent head and stomach aches.
 Kids may hesitate to go to summer camp, or even church and school should they be carrying around a fear that somebody may come and hurt them.
 This may show up as wanting to stay home sick.

 Sometimes these are fears due to kids hearing that school shootings etc. are becoming more frequent.
-It is important that this information is challenged by you–again, reassuring your kids that they are safe and that these kinds of tragedies are extremely rare, just more visible because of media and coverage.
+It is important that this information is clarified by you–again, reassuring your kids that they are safe and that these kinds of tragedies are extremely rare, and are more visible because of wall-to-wall sensational media coverage.

 Here are some best practices from the National Mental Health Association on how to talk to kids about tragedy (scroll down to see specific tips on each age group):